PanasheC/Model-Predictive-Control/README.md

 I experimented with varying the ratio of dt (time interval) to latency in seconds, being near 1 (i.e. the time interval was close to the latency value), had an impact on the ability of the MPC algorithm to handle latency.
 Iin reality ratio values of < 1 (for this project, I had (.65/8)/.100 = .0.8125) were to ensure the optimizer was able to find a solution.

 The vehicle position was projected forward, the distance it would travel, to cover 100ms of latency.Before I implemented the forward projection for latency, you could see in places where the vehicle lagged a little in its turning.
-The MPC, however predicted the path correctly back onto the centre line of the track as er the video below:
+The MPC, however predicted the path correctly back onto the centre line of the track as per the video below:

 ![Image of Model Predictive Control](images/modelpredictivecontrol.gif)